City of Armadale

 The City of Armadale covers an area of 560sqkm and is home to over 75,000 people.
 It has a road network of 697kms of which about 15kms are unsealed.
 The City has a rich cultural heritage and acknowledges the important links its Aboriginal community has to the land.

-The City of Armadale RoadWise Advisory Committee was formed in 1994 and for over 20 years has been committed to improving road safety for the local community.
+The City of Armadale RoadWise Advisory Committee was formed in 1994 and for more than 25 years has been committed to improving road safety for the local community.

 The City of Armadale RoadWise Advisory Committee meets on the third Wednesday of each month at the City of Armadale Administration Building.